Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 ## PostgreSQL-compatible Cloud Service

+The following example treats **a cloud database that is compatible to PostgreSQL**.

+Important implications of this:
-* loading - example PostgreSQL compatible (or sandbox?)
+* Bexhoma can do the ingestion - example PostgreSQL compatible (or sandbox?)
 * skip loading should be possible
 * PVC useful to skip loading in future?